JacobH1992/one-click-hugo-cms/site/content/post/tandem-brand-launch.md

 ---
 ### Starting out

-As one of the first employees of Tandem I was involved in helping create and iterate a new brand.
+As one of the first employees of Tandem I was involved in helping create a new brand.

 We started with a single question, "What is a good bank?" and a desire to reinvent banking to improve people's lives.

-For the first few months we operated under the guise of '#agoodbank', a non-brand that would be used to gain a greater understanding of what people really needed from a bank.
+For the first few months we operated under the guise of '#agoodbank', a non-brand that we leveraged to gain a greater understanding of what people really needed from a bank.
 We ran discovery workshops, interviews and created a community of people we called 'Co-Founders' — a group of ordinary, un-banky people who would help shape and build the kind of bank they wanted.

 Anyone could become a Co-Founder and each one got a share in the bank and their own membership card.
 We even created an app to allow Co-Founders to see what we were working on and for us to test ideas and gather feedback.